 You may feel like a creep reaching out to strangers but you seriously won’t regret it!
 If you are moving abroad via a travel company or educational institution, ask if there is an online Facebook group or something similar where you can message others just like you.
-Even if you are relocating solo, social media is designed to connect people and it won’t hurt to hunt out people, communities or groups in the area you are heading to and introduce yourself.
+Even if you are moving abroad solo, social media is designed to connect people and it won’t hurt to hunt out people, communities or groups in the area you are heading to and introduce yourself.

 Look at it this way, you will either get ignored and never meet/see them again, or they will respond and you will have your first friend already!

 If this isn’t for you, book yourself into a ‘Paint Nite’ or yoga class ahead of time.
 Make plans to build relationships as soon as you arrive so you have something positive to look forward to amongst all the chaos of moving.

 3. Map out your new home